WORKPLACE SUCCESS / 01 April 2019Taking Your NYR to the next step

 Very often, people put too much focus on monetary success, short-term gains, and other's expectations.
 However, you will not be able to maintain that focus for long if you're not doing things you're passionate about.
 Make sure the company allows you to immerse yourself in your passion and focus on particular things that will keep you excited and motivated.

 When interviewing with a company, be sure to ask a lot of questions to determine if it is the right fit for you.
-Not only are you able to evaluate if this is something you want to be doing long-term, but it will show the company that you are interested.
+Not only are you able to evaluate if this is something you want to be doing long-term, but it will show the company that you are interested in staying.
 Most companies are looking for candidates with a productive and positive attitude that will align with the ideal company culture.
 By asking plenty of ideas you are also able to get an idea of what the company is looking for.

 I hope you have either reconfirmed many of your own qualities or have set goals to develop the good traits you are lacking.
 Bookmark and review this article often to measure yourself against it.
 Once your beliefs and actions are aligned with those of a great person and manifest these qualities in your work, you will be amazed by how successful you become.